Jawaharlal Institute of Postgraduate Medical Education and Research: Admission

-Candidates to the courses offered at JIPMER are selected based on All-India level entrance tests NEET and INI-CET.
+Candidates to the courses offered at JIPMER are selected based on All-India level entrance tests NEET, INI-CET and INI-SS.
 Entrance examinations are held once a year for undergraduate seats and twice a year for post-graduate seats.
 Calls for applications and results of these examinations (including the names of selected candidates) are announced in major national newspapers as well as on the institute's website.

 MBBS course

 JIPMER currently admits 249 students to the MBBS course once every year through an all-India entrance examination.
 Some seats are reserved for Puducherry natives and Central Government nominations.
 Of these seats, 187 are for the Puducherry campus and 62 are for its Karaikal campus, which started in 2016.

 Postgraduate courses

-Three-year postgraduate courses offered at JIPMER include MD in General Medicine, Emergency medicine, Nuclear Medicine, Radiation Oncology, Obstetrics & Gynaecology, Pathology, Forensic Medicine, Microbiology, Physiology, Pharmacology, Paediatrics, Anaesthesiology, Dermatology, Biochemistry, Community Medicine, TB & RD and Psychiatry and MS in General Surgery, Orthopaedic Surgery, Obstetrics and Gynaecology, Ophthalmology, Oto-Rhino-Laryngology and Anatomy.
+Three-year postgraduate courses offered at JIPMER include MD in Internal medicine, Emergency medicine, Nuclear medicine, Radiation oncology, Obstetrics & Gynaecology, Pathology, Forensic medicine, Microbiology, Physiology, Pharmacology, Paediatrics, Anaesthesiology, Dermatology, Biochemistry, Community Medicine, TB & RD and Psychiatry and MS in General Surgery, Neurosurgery,Orthopaedic surgery, Obstetrics and gynaecology, Ophthalmology, Oto-Rhino-Laryngology and Anatomy.
 The entrance examination i.e., INI-CET has been launched since year 2020 conducted twice a year for postgraduate courses in may and in November.